rosstuck/sort/README.md

 $sortChain->keys(['foo' => 'blah', 'bar' => 'blat']);
 ```

-You can also use the chain itself the comparison function:
+You can also invoke the chain itself as a comparison function:

 ```
 $sortChain('steven', 'connie'); // returns -1, 0 or 1